 Search results

-Joining with External Customer Data and Transforming Data Using Bold Data Hub
+Integrating External Data Using Bold Data Hub

 In this article, we will demonstrate how to import tables from a CSV file, join with external customer data through transformations, and move the cleaned data into the destination database using Bold Data Hub.
 Follow the step-by-step process below.